Italian submarine Archimede (1939): Construction and career

 After the boat was commissioned, she underwent trials at Taranto and then sailed to her assigned base at the Red Sea port of Massawa.
 She went from Taranto to Tobruk where she remained for two days.
 She then proceeded to Port Said remaining there one day.
 She arrived without incident at Massawa in the early summer of 1939, after a 15 days' trip out of Taranto.
 Archimede was part of the 82nd Squadron (VIII Submarine Group).

 The first cruise out of Massawa started on 5 December 1939.
 She set out with two or three other submarines, went to Assab, held exercises mostly crash diving outside the port for five or six days, and then returned to Massawa.

 The second cruise out of Massawa was held in January 1940.
 She again sailed down to Assab and held the same exercises as before.
 She was back in Massawa in 15 days, and the crew went ashore for two months to a rest camp near Asmara.

 The third and last peace time cruise occurred in April 1940 when she visited Port Sudan where the crew spent two days in port.
 After a cruise of eight days she returned to Massawa where she was put in a floating dock for repairs.
 One torpedo tube was leaking, and the crash diving tank which had been unsatisfactory was removed and a new one was installed.

-After Italy entrance into World War II in June 1940, Archimede was ordered out to sea to patrol off the coast of French Somaliland.
+After Italy's entrance into World War II in June 1940, Archimede was ordered out to sea to patrol off the coast of French Somaliland.
 On 19 June Archimede left from Massawa under command of captain Elio Signorini.
 On 20 June some members of the crew fell sick due to leaking chloromethane from the air conditioning system, however no one paid attention to that at the time.
 During the night of 23 June four sailors died due to chloromethane poisoning, and at that point Commander Signorini decided to stop the mission and return to base.
 Due to the continuing health problems of the crew, Archimede had to head for Assab, where she arrived on 26 June at 08:30.
 Twenty four seriously poisoned men, including Commander Signorini and the chief machinist, were disembarked, and two of them later died bringing the total number of casualties to six.
 A temporary commanding officer was appointed who took Archimede from Assab to Massawa on 3 July.
 Archimede then was kept in port until September 1940 undergoing repairs, and the refrigerant in her air conditioning system was changed from chloromethane to freon.